KevinC555/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+Map - We use map when converting data, returns a brand new array and doesn't manipulate the original array, needs a return statement.
+Reduce - doesn't return a new array, it only returns a single value, used for multiplying, adding, subtracting and dividing.
+Can be used for anything.
+Filter - used for filtering data basewd on things that can be made true or false, like a boolean, which would be a good use case, when needing to filter things depending on a boolean.
+If true it is included in a new array, if false it is excluded. requires a return statement, returns a new array, does not manipulate the original.

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. higher order functions recieve other functions and callback functions are functions that are passed into other functions as arguments
 3. Explain what a closure is.
+A closure is when an inner function reaches out of its scope to grab a variable defined in an outer function
 4. Describe the four principles of the 'this' keyword.
+There's encapsulation, which is where variables are not exposed directly.
+Abstraction is only seeing the outside of an elemnt or car, not being b ale to see what's happening on the inside.
+Inheritance which means the parent can pass things to the child, however the child cannot pass things back up the line back to the parent.
+Polymorphism is where we can add the same thing to different objects, an example being car and motorcycle.
+We can add the method of drive to both objects.
 5. Why do we need super() in an extended class?
+We need extends and super because it does exactly what object.create and what parent.call do, it basically allows us to not have to rewrite attributes :D
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions